cbcrg/kallisto-nf/README.md

   value by single quote characters (see the example below)
 * It must end in `.fastq`.
 * Involved in the task: kallisto-mapping.
-* By default is set to the Kallisto-NF's location: `./tutorial/data/*.fastq`
+* By default it is set to the Kallisto-NF's location: `./tutorial/data/*.fastq`

 Example: